U.S. regulators deem July 2011 cotton expiry 'orderly' in exchange review

-NEW YORK (Reuters) - U.S. regulators said that a review of market surveillance during a period of alleged supply squeeze showed that IntercontinentalExchange Inc. adequately monitors physical deliveries against cotton futures contracts.
+NEW YORK, Aug 20 (Reuters) - U.S. regulators said that a review of market surveillance during a period of alleged supply squeeze showed that IntercontinentalExchange Inc. adequately monitors physical deliveries against cotton futures contracts.

 A Commodity Futures Trading Commission report, dated July 22, revealed that ICE specifically investigated a July 2011 cotton futures contract expiry that is the subject of an ongoing lawsuit.
 The U.S. regulators concluded the delivery proved “orderly.”

-Lawyers for Louis Dreyfus Commodities [AKIRAU.UL], which has been accused of manipulating the market during that time period, have cited the review in a bid to get a New York judge to reconsider a motion to dismiss the case, according to court documents seen on Wednesday.
+Lawyers for Louis Dreyfus Commodities, which has been accused of manipulating the market during that time period, have cited the review in a bid to get a New York judge to reconsider a motion to dismiss the case, according to court documents seen on Wednesday.

 The CFTC said it took into consideration surveillance changes that have been implemented in the aftermath of the wild price swings of 2011 and that the ICE Futures U.S. has the tools to monitor physical deliveries and position limits.